WaddlingLard/DB-Management-System/README.md

 ## Results

 As far as we are concerned, the program works the way we want it to. there may be some far-out edge-case bugs that we haven't caught, but they don't seem to impact the general usage of the program.
-Unfortunately, not everything is fully incorporated, but about 90% of the total scope of the project has been achieved.

 ## Sources used